applewoodsmokedham/metagraph/memory-bank/productContext.md

 5. **Learning Curve**: The learning curve for Bitcoin protocol development is steep.
 METHANE provides a structured environment to explore and understand the capabilities of Alkanes and Sandshrew APIs.

 6. **Debugging Difficulty**: Debugging smart contract execution on Bitcoin is challenging.
 METHANE's trace method visualization helps developers understand exactly how their contracts execute.

+7. **Wallet Integration Complexity**: Integrating Bitcoin wallets into applications is complex and requires understanding of multiple wallet providers.
+METHANE demonstrates proper wallet integration patterns through its implementation of the LaserEyes package.

+8. **Testing with Real Funds**: Developers need to test their applications with real Bitcoin transactions.
+METHANE's wallet integration allows developers to connect their wallets and test with real funds.

 ## User Experience Goals